mabecker89/tifc-method/README.md

     to estimate density at individual cameras using the TIFC method.
 It is recommended to proceed through the scripts in the order indicated (e.g. beginning with `01_probabilistic-gaps.R`).
-These scripts carry out the probabilistic leaving modeling, estimating of effective detection distance, calculation of total time in front of the camera, etc.
+These scripts carry out the probabilistic leaving modeling, estimation of effective detection distance, calculation of total time in front of the camera, etc.
   - `assumptions` - This folder contains three scripts corresponding to